Digital Diagnostics and Emerging Technologies

 Few hospital-based doctors in poorer countries have these essential instruments and almost none at the mid or community level.
 Using the Arclight an examiner can see the front and back of the eye, helping reveal all major blinding conditions such as trachoma, cataract, glaucoma and diabetes.
 It is ideal for students or any qualified health care worker in low or high resource health care settings.

 Through collaboration with the Fred Hollows Foundation and the International Agency for Prevention of Blindness, thousands of units have already been distributed to countries around the world, including Malawi, Ethiopia, Kenya, Tanzania, Rwanda, Ghana, Fiji, Indonesia and the Solomon Islands, enabling healthcare workers to perform comprehensive eye and ear examinations for the first time.
-Arlight in Rwanda
+Arclight in Rwanda